EtherealEngine/etherealengine-docs/docs/3_concepts/1_projects_api.md

 ## Config

-The xrengine config file has the following options:
+The ethereal engine config file has the following options:

 ```ts
 export interface ProjectConfigInterface {